Nimus-oes/frontend/04-Results Summary Component/README.md

 Both flexbox and grid could achieve the layout for this project, but each has specific use cases.

-Grid: Ideal for two-dimensional layouts (rows and columns), equal-sized areas, and larger page structures
+**Grid**: Ideal for two-dimensional layouts (rows and columns), equal-sized areas, and larger page structures

-Flexbox: Best for one-dimensional layouts (row or column), dynamic content alignment, and layouts where content size drives positioning
+**Flexbox**: Best for one-dimensional layouts (row or column), dynamic content alignment, and layouts where content size drives positioning

 In this project, I chose flexbox because it works well for one-dimensional layouts, shifting from a column on mobile to a row on desktop.
 Using flexbox with utility classes allowed nested containers without adding much CSS complexity.